Belfast City Council: Councillors by electoral area

+Note: † denotes councillors co-opted during the term.

 Offices

 Lord Mayor and Deputy Lord Mayor

 The Lord Mayor of Belfast is the leader and chairman of Belfast City Council and is elected annually by the council to serve a one-year term.
-A Deputy Lord Mayor is normally elected at the same Council meeting as the Lord Mayor.
+A Deputy Lord Mayor is normally elected at the same council meeting as the Lord Mayor.

-The Lord's Mayor's role is largely ceremonial, but does include the following powers and duties:
+The Lord Mayor's role is largely ceremonial, but does include the following powers and duties: